Chart Color Schemes

 Avondale Heights has a typical household mix, with a fairly typical median household size

 Family households constitute 74.7% of all households, including 34.8% couples with children, 26.5% couples without children, and 11.9% single parent families.
 Non-family households comprise the remaining 25.3%, with lone person households at 23.2% and group households making up 2.1%.
-The median household size is 2.6 people, aligning with Greater Melbourne's average.
+The median household size is 2.6 people, which aligns with the Greater Melbourne average.

 Frequently Asked Questions - Households